SamuelJennings/django-research-vocabs/README.md

 Features
 -----------

+- Link to remote or locally-stored RDF-based vocabularies and use them easily in your Django project

+- Declaratively build your own standardized vocabulary and utilize it in your Django models

+- Form fields that display vocabularies just like a standard ChoiceField

+- Model fields that allow you to link to, and validate against, a set of vocabulary terms

+- Abstract "Concept" model that allows you to store vocabulary terms directly in your database

+- Abstract "ConceptTree" model that allows you to store hierarchical vocabularies in your database (requires django-treebeard)

+- (Optional) GenericConcept model that allows you to store arbitrary terms in your database and establish standard Django relationships

 - **Keywords Models**: The package offers pre-built Django models for research_vocabs references, authors, journals, and other relevant entities.
 These models allow developers to store and manage research_vocabs-related information in their applications' databases.

 - **Integration**: Django Research Vocabs easily integrates with existing models in a Django project, enabling the association of research_vocabs references with other data objects, such as articles, blog posts, or research papers.